Samba is the standard Windows interoperability suite of programs for Linux and Unix.

 sudo touch /etc/samba/smb.conf

-If you find browsing the network from your filemanager is causing permission issues it may be helpful to add the following content - replace the WORKGROUP if necessary
+If you find browsing the network from your filemanager is not possible issues it may be helpful to add the following content - replace the WORKGROUP if necessary

 [global]